WTsaur/TripleR/README.md

 ## Features

 ### Settings
-    * See that status of the app's permissions to your device's hardware (Camera, Microphone, Location, Photo Library)
+    * View the status of the app's permissions of your device's hardware (Camera, Microphone, Location, Photo Library)
-    * Enable/disable special application features
+    * Enable/disable settings permissions
 ![Settings Page](https://github.com/WTsaur/TripleR/blob/master/docImages/settingsPage.jpg)
 ### Record
     * Record videos with your main camera and save them to your photo library